 The new edition of the presentation I use as a support is available on SlideShare.

-Here is a list of various low cost programmable boards, with some (wireless) connectivity.
+Here is a list of various low cost programmable boards or kits, with some (wireless) connectivity.
 This list is maintained on a best effort basis only.

-- Thunderboard Sense 2 Sensor-to-Cloud Advanced IoT Development Kit, from Silicon Labs – ARM Cortex M4 core with 256 kB RAM and 1024 kB Flash, multi-protocol radio, sensors, source code of applications for Android, iOS and web – US$36 (Dec-2019)
+- Thunderboard Sense 2 Sensor-to-Cloud Advanced IoT Development Kit, from Silicon Labs – ARM Cortex M4 core with 256 kB RAM and 1024 kB Flash, multi-protocol radio, sensors, source code of applications for Android, iOS and web – US$21 (Dec-2020)

 The Munic.Box is highly configurable.
 It can monitor many vehicle parameters (location, speed, acceleration, etc.) in real time, including some OBD data.
 Data is sent to CloudConnect, a communication server that can forward received data to your own application, thanks to a webhook.
 Continue reading “Munic.Box data”